Don't miss the photo tutorial showing how to make chocolate cups for step-by-step assistance during that part of the recipe.

-5. Using a small pastry brush (or clean paint brush), brush the chocolate up the sides of the small candy cups.
-Try to make your coating as even as possible, and swirl the cups upside down to help distribute the chocolate.
+5. Spoon a generous spoonful of melted coating into a candy cup, and using a small pastry brush (or clean paint brush), brush the chocolate up the sides of the small candy cups.
+Try to make your coating as even as possible.
 Hold the cups up to the light to determine whether there are any translucent spots that did not get covered adequately.
-Set the remaining melted chocolate aside to use later.
-If you have questions, refer to this photo tutorial showing how to make chocolate cups.
+For more detailed instructions and pictures, refer to this photo tutorial showing how to make chocolate cups.

 6. Let the chocolate cups harden completely in the refrigerator or at room temperature.